 emerging from the pupa, he has settled in at the upper edge of the paper

 towel and is immediately getting on with the main business at hand...inflating

 wings by "pumping" fluid from its body into the hollow structural framework

 of the wings.
 It's not a very rapid process, and takes about an hour to

 reach completion.
-Each of the next few shots were taken a minute or two
+Each of the next few shots were taken 1-5 minutes

 apart.
 The initial inflation happens more rapidly.

 side---starting to look more like wings now, at least from this viewpoint.

 Fuller yet...6-8 minutes

 And now, above, 15 minutes